STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

-In this case, `UnionType` (callee class) is the sub-class and `JSType` (caller class) is the super class.
-In this test calls equals on a `UnionType` object.
+In this case, `UnionType` (callee class) is the sub-class and `JSType` (caller class) is the superclass.
+In this test, calls equal on a `UnionType` object.
 The [`equals` method](projects/closure/src/com/google/javascript/rhino/jstype/JSType.java#L477) is defined in the class `JSType`.
-The input parameter of of equals is a `ParameterizedType` object.
+The input parameter of equals is a `ParameterizedType` object.
 The [constructor of `ParameterizedType`](projects/closure/src/com/google/javascript/rhino/jstype/ParameterizedType.java#L55) accepts multiple input parameters.
 The second one is `JSType referencedType`.
-The generated test passes `NULL` for this value. the constructor of  `ParameterizedType` set a local attribute with the same name by this input parameter.
+The generated test passes `NULL` for this value.
+The constructor of  `ParameterizedType` set a local attribute with the same name by this input parameter.
 When the generated test passes this object to check if it is equal to the `UnionType` by calling method equals, it does not check if the local attribute of `ParameterizedType` is null or not, and it passes it to method `isUnionType` of the other target class (`JSType`).
-This method calls the [method `toMaybeUnionType`](projects/closure/src/com/google/javascript/rhino/jstype/ProxyObjectType.java#L202) which uses `referencedType` without checking if it is null or not.
+This method calls the [method `toMaybeUnionType`](projects/closure/src/com/google/javascript/rhino/jstype/ProxyObjectType.java#L202), which uses `referencedType` without checking if it is null or not.
 Hence, it throws `NullPointerException`.

 ## ST32